-This scrollable glossary is just a lightly remediated version of the one in the printed text of Inventing the Medium - for an updated version with more hyperlinks (also in progress – sorry!), go to the class website:
+This scrollable glossary is just a lightly remediated version of the one in the printed text of Inventing the Medium.
+Newly added words are marked by **’s.

 A representational strategy used in computer programming that involves analyzing data and processes so that they may be specified by their most generalized components.
 The objective of data abstraction and procedural abstraction is to create components that can be reused in the widest possible cases while still maximizing the efficiency of the individual case.
 A database is an example of data (or information) abstraction.
 A set of rules for alphabetizing any list in any language is an example of procedural abstraction.
 Abstraction is sometimes described as “hiding” the extraneous, more specific information.